raihan-ramadhan/notion-clone/README.md

 - Full responsivity and mobile UI
 - Intercepting Routes modal next.js (sign-in&sign-up)
 - Global title and icon current document on metadata, sidebar, header and main page
-- editor and suggestion using command tiptap
+- Editor and suggestion using command tiptap
 - Authentication and custom component with Clerk
-- client fetch with @tanstack/react-query
+- Client fetch with @tanstack/react-query
-- create update, and delete a document
+- Create update, and delete a document
-- share a document
+- Share a document
 - Forbidden.tsx when try open others user editor
 - Image upload, update, and delete using Cloudinary CDN (signed&invalidate)
 - ORM using Prisma and prisma-json-types-generator